kundan761/Spurfit/README.md

 ## Deployed Application

-You can access the deployed version of Spurfit [here](https://spur-fit-nine.vercel.app/).
+You can access the deployed version of Spurfit [here](https://spurfit-sable.vercel.app/).

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the MIT License.